 Training Program Course Requirements

-In addition to their graduate option requirements, trainees in the Biotechnology Leadership Pre-doctoral Training Program must take 4 courses (RCR plus one from each group below):
+In addition to their graduate option requirements, trainees in the Biotechnology Leadership Pre-doctoral Training Program must take 4 courses (RCR plus one from each group below).
+Individual course requirements (except the RCR) may be waived (at the discretion of the BLP Director) if the trainee can provide transcripts and syllabi showing they have satisfactorily completed an equivalent course.

 1. ACM100ab - Introductory Methods of Applied Mathematics (24 units)